-This catalog lists programs offered by the Campus as of the date this catalog was published.
-Any additions or changes to the catalog's required disclosures will be published as an addendum to this catalog.
+This Catalog lists programs offered by the Campus as of the date this Catalog was published.
+Any additions or changes to the Catalog's required disclosures will be published in an updated catalog or as an addendum to this Catalog.